charlyhayoz/tablefootball_score/README.md

 And then, regenerate the documentation with : `./vendor/bin/sail artisan scribe:generate`

-Your documentation will be then disponible on the endpoint [http://localhost/docs](http://localhost/docs)
+Your documentation will be then available on the endpoint [http://localhost/docs](http://localhost/docs)

 <!-- ROADMAP -->